Anbyon County

 Anbyŏn is a kun, or county, in Kangwŏn province, North Korea.
 Originally included in South Hamgyŏng province, it was transferred to Kangwŏn province in a September 1946 reshuffling of local government.

 Physical features

-The southwest portion of the county is bounded by the Masingryŏng (마식령산맥) and Taebaek mountains, which meet at the pass of Ch'ugaryŏng (추가령).
+The southwest portion of the county is bounded by the Masingryŏng and Taebaek mountains, which meet at the pass of Ch'ugaryŏng.
 The highest point is Paegamsan.

 Anbyŏn's major streams include the Namdaech'ŏn and the Hakch'ŏn.
 The Anbyŏn Plain is situated along the Namdaech'ŏn's course.
 The temperature is warmer in the north than in the south.

 Administrative divisions

 Anbyŏn county is divided into 1 ŭp (town), 2 rodongjagu (workers' districts) and 28 ri (villages):

 Economy

 Agriculture

 In the Anbyŏn Plain, rice-farming is the predominant industry.
 Orcharding also plays an important role.